 Peruse vintage goods, antiques and records on Portobello Road

 Portobello Road Market isn’t just one of the most famous street markets in London, it’s one of the most famous in the world.
 Stretching over half a mile, it’s largely famous for antiques, with over 1,000 traders.
 But it’s not just fancy goods.
-Market days are a mix of vintage clothing and accessories, furniture, ceramics, bread and fruit and veg.
+Market days are a mix of vintage clothing and accessories, furniture, art, ceramics and fruit & veg.
 Choose your day according to what you’re after.
 Friday is all about Antiques, while Saturday is the main, full market day. it’s shut on Sundays.

 As well as the market, Portobello Road is home to independent shops like the Rough Trade record shop (now known as Rough Trade West), and The Notting Hill Bookshop (the one Hugh Grant owns in the film Notting Hill) as well as cute cafes like Scandi bakery Fabrique, Bluebelles of Portobello, Coffee Plant and Lowry & Baker.

 Book lovers are well rewarded in this part of town.
 Literary treasures extend further than the famously cosy Notting Hill Bookshop [link].
 Luytens & Rubenstein bookshop was founded by two literary agents in 2009 and the shop also functions as a literary agency.
 It’s a modern, airy space where books are stocked based on recommendations by readers, writers, publishers and the owners’ friends, so you can expect plenty of great finds.
 If you’re looking for a beautiful quiet spot to read your newest purchase, be sure to check our guide to reading nooks and secret gardens.